joshi-aditya/Expense-Manager/infrastructure/aws/cloudformation/README.md

 ### Stack workflow
 #### Stack creation

-* To create the networking stack, run the following script in terminal
+1. To create networking stack:
+    - Run the following script in terminal
 ```
 bash csye6225-aws-cf-create-stack.sh
 ```
-* Enter the name of the stack to be created
+    - Enter the name of the stack to be created

-* To create the application stack, run the following script in terminal
+2. To create application stack:
+    - run the following script in terminal
 ```
 bash csye6225-aws-cf-create-application-stack.sh
 ```
-* Enter the name of the stack to be created
+    - Enter the name of the stack to be created

 #### Stack deletion
+1. To delete networking stack:
-* To delete the stack, run the following script in terminal
+    - Run the following script in terminal
 ```
 bash csye6225-aws-cf-terminate-stack.sh
 ```
-* Enter the name of the stack to be deleted
+    - Enter the name of the stack to be deleted

+2. To delete application stack:
-* To delete the stack, run the following script in terminal
+    - Run the following script in terminal
 ```
 bash csye6225-aws-cf-terminate-application-stack.sh
 ```
-* Enter the name of the stack to be deleted
+    - Enter the name of the stack to be deleted